To avoid offline payments, you could switch to processing payments over a cellular 3G or 4G connection when the internet is down.

 - The terminal verifies whether the payment can be completed offline, by running the following checks:

-- Which types of offline payment are enabled?
-If none, the payment is Declined.
+- Are one or more types of offline payment enabled?
+If no, the payment is Declined.

 - Is the card configured by the issuer to process offline payments?

 - Has the maximum number of offline transactions been reached yet?